MIresearch/COVID-19-Community-Explorer-8profiles/README.md

 <br>
 <br>
-The COVID-19 COmmunity Profiler was created by Ken Sagynbekov & Brittney Butler <br> For questions and comments:<a href="mailto:research@milkeninstitute.org"> research@milkeninstitute.org </a><br>
+The COVID-19 Community Profiler was created by Ken Sagynbekov & Brittney Butler <br> For questions and comments:<a href="mailto:research@milkeninstitute.org"> research@milkeninstitute.org </a><br>

 <Bh>